donallmc/CarND-MPC-Project/README.md

 ### Latency
 Latency is simulated by having the thread sleep for 100ms between computing values and sending them to the server.

+The code handles latency by projecting the model 100ms into the future based on the current state of the vehicle (heading, velocity, etc) and returning the appropriate actuator values to the server.

 ---

 ## Dependencies